sarahbellum/Canvas-Flowmap-Layer/README.md

 # Canvas-Flowmap-Layer

 The Canvas-Flowmap-Layer extends the ArcGIS API for JavaScript v3.x (Esri JSAPI) to map the flow of objects from an origin point to a destination point by using a Bezier curve.
 Esri graphics are translated to pixel space so that rendering for the points and curves are mapped to an [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement).

-**Demos**
+**Demos:**

 - [Simple](https://sarahbellum.github.io/Canvas-Flowmap-Layer/demos/main)
 - [Feature comparison](https://sarahbellum.github.io/Canvas-Flowmap-Layer/demos/comparison/) (aka: kitchen sink, sandbox)